Welcome to the website for the International Intention Progression Competition (IIPC).

 This problem of what an agent should do next -- which goals to work on and how to achieve them -- can be formalised as the intention progression problem (IPP): what means (course of action) to use to achieve a given (sub)goal, and which course of action (intention) to progress at the current moment.

-The First Intention Progression Competition will be held in 2023, and the results will be announced at the Eleventh International Workshop on Engineering Multi-Agent Systems (EMAS@AAMAS 2023) in May/June 2023.
+The First International Intention Progression Competition will be held in 2023-2024, and the results will be announced at the Twelfth International Workshop on Engineering Multi-Agent Systems (EMAS@AAMAS 2024) in May 2024.
 To register your interest, please complete the form on the registration page.